 If you don’t like the idea of putting chemicals on your plant, there are some more natural solutions you can try.

 - Ants don’t like citrus.
 Squeeze a citrus rind in the direction of your plant so that the juice spritzes out.
 This should help to repel the ants.

-- To make a more heavy-duty citrus repellant, boil the rinds of half a dozen oranges in water for fifteen minutes.
-Then blend the rinds and water in a food processor and pour the mixture around your plants.
+- To make a more heavy-duty citrus repellent, boil the rinds of half a dozen oranges in water for fifteen minutes.
+Blend the rinds and water in a food processor and pour the mixture around your plants.